wintechis/flex-rml/README.md

 ## Conformance
 FlexRML is validated against the latest applicable [RML test cases](https://github.com/kg-construct/rml-test-cases) to ensure conformance with the specification.
+The results can be found in the [wiki](https://github.com/wintechis/flex-rml/wiki/Conformence-to-Test-Cases).

 ## Planned Features for FlexRML
 We are constantly working to improve FlexRML and expand its capabilities.
 Here's what we have planned for the future development of FlexRML: